RevereCRE/relay-nextjs/README.md

     return { token };
   },
-  // Server side props can be accessed as the second argument
+  // Server-side props can be accessed as the second argument
   // to this function.
   createServerEnvironment: async (
     ctx,
+    // The object returned from serverSideProps.
+If you don't need a token
+    // you can remove this argument.
-    { token }: { token: TokenWithClaims }
+    { token }: { token: string }
   ) => {
-    const { createServerEnvironment } = await import(
+    const { createServerEnvironment } = await import('lib/server_environment');
-      '../../../lib/server_environment'
-    );

     return createServerEnvironment(token);
   },
 });